Robert Horton (actor): Awards

 He was the recipient of several lifetime achievement awards for television, including the Golden Boot in 2004, and also the Cowboy Spirit Award at the National Festival of the West.
 On his 90th birthday, he received the Western Legend Award.

 Death

-Horton died of natural causes on March 9, 2016, at the age of 91 in a rehabilitation clinic in Los Angeles, California.
+Horton was injured in a fall in November 2015, and was placed in hospice care.
+He died on March 9, 2016, at the age of 91 in a Los Angeles rehabilitation clinic.